 Preventing cancer

-Preventing cancer requires effort: something you would do daily.
-Prevention actions may also help increase the chance of a successful long-term remission after cancer detection.
+Preventing cancer is like preventing chronic disease.
+It requires daily effort.
+Prevention actions may also help increase the chance of a successful long-term remission.
 In other words, it is an effort you take to keep your health.
-When something is good for you, it’s good for you.
+When something is good for you, it’s good for you; before, or after a diagnosis.

 Cancer prevention: make a complementary plan

-Survival statistics for cancer are still unacceptable.
+Cancer survival statistics are still unacceptable.
 That’s because cancer treatment depends on the hijacked field of cancer research, which desperately needs a new direction into alternatives.

-So, what can we do?
-Before any disease can take hold in the body, there are subtle changes in physiology that go undetected.
-They are pre-disease, so there is no disease detectable yet.
+So, what can you do?
+Before any disease can take hold, there are subtle changes in physiology that go undetected.
+They are pre-disease, so we are not referring to early detectable disease.
 Remember: early detection of disease is not prevention.
 To detect disease, a disease has to be there to some extent.
-True prevention is the action you take daily to prevent those subtle changes (before disease) from going bad.
-We want to reverse those subtle changes while we still can; before disease.
-So, for example, we order a new MVX blood test that shows us your level of toxicity.
+True prevention is the action we take daily to prevent those subtle changes (before disease) from taking hold.
+We want to reverse those subtle changes while we still can; before early disease.
+So, for example, we order the new MVX blood test that shows us your level of toxicity.
 High toxicity is not a disease, but it can cause disease.
-If your toxicity is high, we want to work on decreasing that level of toxicity, before it turns into a disease like cancer.
+If your toxicity is high, we want to decrease that level of toxicity, before it turns into a disease like cancer.

 Define your goals